dikshant7/ImageUploadApp/README.md

 # ImageUploadApp
-This is a simple image uploader app that allows you to upload images which is stored in our Firebase database , One can create account and signin
+This is a simple image uploader app that allows you to upload images which is stored in our Firebase database , one can create account and login/logout from the account